 Kudu imagery appears throughout the coffeehouse.
 Two horns flank the stairway to the elevated tables.
 Saunders uses other animals for decoration.
 Zebra hide appears on the wall near tribal art.

-As visually compelling as Kudu is, I wouldn’t write about the coffeehouse if their drinks weren’t delicious.
+As visually compelling as Kudu Coffee is, I wouldn’t write about the coffeehouse if their drinks weren’t delicious.
 It’s not worth posting multiple drink photos, since they look so similar.

 Coca-Mocha-Nut, the house specialty, combined espresso, steamed milk, coconut, chocolate, and hazelnut.
 Yes, it was as tasty as it sounds.